10 Best Herbal Juices For Queasy Stomach

 cuminum cyminum juice

-Cuminum cyminum, commonly known as cumin, is a herb widely used in traditional medicine for its digestive benefits.
+Cuminum cyminum, commonly known as cumin, is a versatile herb often used in herbal juices to soothe a queasy stomach.

 3. Ginger (Zingiber officinale)